aliclark/gnocchi/README.md

 * SIGNPUB is the client's signing public key
 * SIG is the client's signature of the packet data
 * COUNTER is the incrementing counter to prevent replay.
 The counter is incremented by 1 on the client, and succeeds at the server if it is greater than all previously seen counter values.
-* SERVER_IPV4 is the server's IP address
-* SERVER_KEY is the server's secret key
 * DATA_LEN is the amount of DATA that is valid (after that is padding).
 * DATA_PLUS_PADDING is DATA_LEN bytes of data, followed by padding to be ignored.
 The padding usually rounds the payload length up to the nearest 16 bytes.

-For now data is not supported and DATA_LEN must be zero.
-Once implemented, the configuration must define whether data is expected or not.
-The server can either accept the client_ip, or accept data.
+* SERVER_KEY is the server's secret key
+* SERVER_IPV4 is the server's IP address

-The reason both are not allowed at the same time is because an adversary can resend a packet from any IP address, which could have dangerous implications if the data is trusted to be from the reported IP address.
+Gnocchi can be used to send data, but when using Gnocchi this way take note that the reported IP may have been spoofed.
+This is because an adversary who can see the packet (ie. on the same network) can resend it from any IP address, which could have dangerous implications if the data was trusted to be from the reported IP address.